 Proof-of-Work blockchains aim to produce blocks at consistent intervals — Bitcoin, for example, generates one block about every ten minutes.
 PoW networks are limited in terms of their speed and scale because the process for proving work is so energy intensive.
 Moreover, PoW networks are coded to be more or less difficult relative to the amount of computational power on the network.
 You may think of computational power as simply competition — more computational power equals more competition, which equals harder proofs of work.
 But despite their limitations of speed and scalability, PoW blockchains have historically provided better security, while maintaining meaningful decentralization.
 Because PoW systems are distributed, it is extremely expensive for a malicious actor to take over the blockchain by controlling the majority of computing power on the network.
 The hardware, electricity, and computational costs are typically too high to surmount.

 However, the same features that make PoW blockchains secure also make the barriers to participating in the network as a node high.
 Operating a mining rig and paying for the associated hardware and electricity costs is too expensive for the average user, and mining on many major networks has been monopolized by large-scale mining operators that have amassed influence in network governance.

 Another drawback of PoW networks is that they are energy intensive and thus environmentally damaging.
 The computational power needed to solve proofs of work requires an immense amount of electricity.
-For example, the Bitcoin network itself has the same annual carbon footprint as the nation of New Zealand and uses as much electricity as Chile.
-Solving these issues has been a significant focus of tech development in the blockchain industry has focused significantly on remediating the environmental drawbacks of crypto mining, and a number of alternative solutions have emerged.
+For example, in 2021 the Bitcoin network had the same annual carbon footprint as the nation of New Zealand and used as much electricity as Chile.
+Tech development in the blockchain industry has focused significantly on remediating the environmental drawbacks of crypto mining, and a number of alternative solutions have emerged.